Fellbach

-Fellbach ([ˈfɛlbax]) is a mid-sized town on the north-east edge of Stuttgart in Baden-Württemberg, Germany.
+Fellbach ([ˈfɛlbax]) is a town on the north-east edge of Stuttgart in Baden-Württemberg, Germany.
 With a population of approximately 45.430 as of December 2020 is the second largest town in the District Rems-Murr-Kreis.
 The area of the town is 27.7 km2.

 Fellbach was first mentioned as Velbach in 1121.
 It was called Vellebach in 1357 and the name Fehlbach was used in around 1800.
 On 14 October 1933, it was declared a city.
 After World War II it reached a population of more than 20,000 in 1950 and therefore received the status "Große Kreisstadt".

-Fellbach has 3 main districts: Fellbach, Schmiden (since 1 January 1973) and Oeffingen (since 1 April 1974).
+The town Fellbach was expanded with the former municipality Schmiden on 1 January 1973, and Oeffingen on 1 April 1974.

 Geography

 Geographical location

 Fellbach is located south of the Neckar basin on a plateau between the Neckar and Rems valley at the northern foothills of the Schurwald.
 The highest points are the Kappelberg (Baden-Württemberg) (469.0 m) and the Kernen (hill) (513.2 m).
 The metropolitan area extends north into the so-called "Schmidener Feld".